Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Interesting.

-Her father John was a clergyman in Suffolk
+Her father, John, was a clergyman in Suffolk.

-and may have been the one who taught her how to paint
+It may have been the one who taught her how to paint, as he himself was an amateur painter.

-Anyone may have been Dave, let's do in facts please.
 It's in the title of the show.

 But we do know that the Craddock family had made their fortune from selling wool.

-So that's quite specific, happy with that.
+So that's quite specific.

-When she was young she met and later had a close relationship with Sir Peter Lely, a Dutch portrait master who painted King Charles I,
+When she was young, she met and later had a close relationship with Sir Peter Lely,

 Wow.

-Lely?
-I hardly know Lee.
+Lely, I hardly know Lee.

-Whatever.
 We'll edit some stuff out, I should.

-You've got to shoot your shot sometimes.
+You got to shoot your shots up though.

-Yeah.
-I'm taking too many at the moment.
+Yeah, I'm taking too many at the moment.

-Makes me feel like I have something worth sharing.
+It makes me feel like I have something worth sharing.

-In 1642, England erupted in civil war
+Let me tell you.
+In 1642, England erupted in civil war.

-and King Charles I was arrested, tried and executed for high treason.
+And King Charles I was arrested, tried and executed for high treason.

 January 1649.